ssyrota/go-lamport/README.md

 # Go Lamport Signture/Authentication

 ## Overview
-`go-lamport` is a Go implementation of the Lamport One-Time Signature scheme, a method of digital signature in cryptography.
+`go-lamport` is a Go implementation of the Lamport One-Time Signature and Password scheme.
 This project provides an efficient and secure way to generate and verify signatures in Go, leveraging the robustness of the Lamport signature algorithm.
+Also it provides one time password mechanism with an arbitrary rounds count.

 ## Features
+- Use Lamport one time auth scheme.
 - Generate Lamport key pairs (private and public keys).
 - Sign messages using the Lamport one-time signature method.
 - Verify signatures against the corresponding public key.